1923–24 Prima Divisione

-The 1923–24 Prima Divisione season was won by Genoa.
+The 1923-24 Prima Divisione was the twenty-fourth edition of the Italian Football Championship and the third branded Prima Divisione.
+The 1923–24 Prima Divisione was the ninth Italian Football Championship won by Genoa.
+Genoa's win that season was the first in which the Italian Football Champions celebrated by adorning the team jerseys the following season with a Scudetto.

+Format

+All five seasons of Prima Divisione were scheduled as regional competitions, leading to a national final.

 Northern League

 The Northern League was composed by the 24 best clubs of 1922–23 Prima Divisione.

 Regular season

 Group winners went to the final.
 Bottom clubs were relegated, while penultimate clubs went to a test-match against two clubs of the Second Division.